Sarah-Cameron/cnvfinder/README.md

 ERR304775,SAMN0000001
 ```

-We choose to map to the corresponding short-read based reference from [AllTheBacteria](https://www.allthebacteria.org) although this can be messy, and detect changes in read depth other than CNVs, because the short-read reference will usually miss most genome amplifications, using this method allow us to spot these.
+We choose to align read sets to the corresponding short-read based assembly of the reads from [AllTheBacteria](https://www.allthebacteria.org).
+Short-read only based assemblies will not incorporate most genome amplifications so when the reads are aligned there will be a change in read depth and allow the use of this method.
+Long read based references can capture duplications in the assembly and this won't give a change in read depth when reads are mapped.

 How you fill in the csv columns depends on which of the two paths below you're using.